Skip to Content

 Dice bacon into 1 inch pieces, and fry in a skillet until crispy.
 Drain on paper towels and set aside.

-Boil the pasta in salted water until two minutes under al dente.
+Boil the macaroni in salted water until two minutes under al dente.
 The pasta will finish cooking in the casserole.

 Drain the pasta and rinse it with cold water in the strainer until cold.